Core Web Vitals

 I also think Google tends to talk a lot about these updates, even though they’re small, to encourage webmasters to make their sites better for their users.

 Often, a site owner will care if something impacts their rankings, but not care if it's "just" a bad experience for their users.
+Also, a competitor analysis can help identify what they implemented better than you.

 As I previously mentioned, Google is basing the algorithm update upon three metrics.